Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

   }
  ```
  ## 7. Transverse a linked list
- we transverse through a linked list using the head pointer.
-Remember that the head pointer refres to the first node.
+ We transverse through a linked list using the head pointer.
+Remember that the head pointer refers to the first node.

 On the while loop, we will check that head is not equal to null.
-That is, the list is not empty or we have not exhausted looping through the list.

-In the loop we will print head.data ( remember that a node is an object) and then move the pointer to the next value.
+That is, the list is not empty or we have not exhausted looping through the list and print head.data ( remember that a node is an object) and then move the pointer to the next value.
 ```javascript
 printList() {
     while (this.head) {